scarlettgamestudio/scarlett-editor/README.md

 ### What is this repository for? ###

-This repository contains the Scarlett Editor Module and associated libraries.
+This repository contains the Scarlett Editor Module and associated libraries. **At the moment this software is in Development Stage and not ready for production use.**

 ### How do I get set up? ###